Argus lifts Southwest Airlines Co. [LUV] price estimate. Who else is bullish?

 Sponsored

 Southwest Airlines Co.
-(NYSE: LUV) today announces that its award-winning Rapid Rewards® frequent flyer program has launched a promotional offer giving Members more ways to save on their next flight.
-Rapid Rewards Members who book a flight with Rapid Rewards points today through Oct.
-20, 2022, can save 20% off base fares for all bookings with points (domestic and international) for travel Oct.
-18 through Dec.
-15, 2022 (blackout dates apply).
-Members can use SAVE20NOW in the promo code box when booking to receive the discount.
-Full terms and conditions for this offer are available on Southwest.com®.1.

-The stocks have a year to date performance of -22.25 percent and weekly performance of 6.05 percent.
-The stock has been moved at -29.65 percent over the last six months.
-The stock has performed -7.16 percent around the most recent 30 days and changed -19.73 percent over the most recent 3-months.
+(NYSE: LUV) invites you to listen to a live webcast of its third quarter 2022 financial results.
+Details are as follows:.

+Over the last 12 months, LUV stock dropped by -29.20%.
+The one-year Southwest Airlines Co. stock forecast points to a potential upside of 30.04.
+The average equity rating for LUV stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 5.60M shares, LUV reached to a volume of 4722090 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $19.83 billion, with 593.00 million shares outstanding and 591.26 million shares in the current float.
+Compared to the average trading volume of 5.61M shares, LUV stock reached a trading volume of 5835986 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Southwest Airlines Co.
-[LUV]:

 Argus have made an estimate for Southwest Airlines Co. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on August 15, 2022.
 The new note on the price target was released on July 12, 2022, representing the official price target for Southwest Airlines Co. stock.
 Previously, the target price had yet another drop from $57 to $55, while Raymond James kept a Strong Buy rating on LUV stock.

 Southwest Airlines Co.
-[LUV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.05.
-With this latest performance, LUV shares dropped by -7.16% in over the last four-week period, additionally sinking by -29.65% over the last 6 months – not to mention a drop of -33.07% in the past year of trading.
+[LUV] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.06.
+With this latest performance, LUV shares gained by 5.21% in over the last four-week period, additionally sinking by -27.37% over the last 6 months – not to mention a drop of -29.20% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Southwest Airlines Co.
 [LUV] shares currently have an operating margin of -7.82 and a Gross Margin at +7.34.
 Southwest Airlines Co.’s Net Margin is presently recorded at +6.19.